 The Singers

-Helios is made up of seven strong, artistic leaders who strive to find the unsung heroes of polyphony, and illuminate their works with a modern aesthetic.
+Helios is made up of strong, artistic leaders who strive to find the unsung heroes of polyphony, and illuminate their works with a modern aesthetic.
 Together, the members of Helios collaborate to bring to light compositions from before 1700.
 Each Helios singer has unique knowledge and talents, and they work together to bring new insight to the music they perform.

 Danya Tiller, Soprano